HL7/pco-ig/input/pagecontent/index.md

 ### Relationship with other FHIR IGs

-The PCO IG is complementary and may be used in combination with other HL7 FHIR Implementation Guides (IGs).
-See [Related FHIR IGs](related-fhir-ig.html) for a brief summary about this PCO IG is related to the scope and usage of other HL7 FHIR IGs.
+The PCO IG is complementary and may be used in combination with other HL7 FHIR Implementation Guides (IGs) that support other aspects of person-centered, goal-directed care planning.
+See [Related FHIR IGs](related-fhir-ig.html) for a brief summary about how this PCO IG is related to the scope and usage of other HL7 FHIR IGs.

 ### Conformance vs Example Content